alexanderronan/GrIS/README.md

 Elevation 2: UCL Land-Ice Retracker; Elevation 3: OCOG Retracker

-Note: This data repository includes metrics (Trailing-Edge Slope,Riemann Sum Integral)  and locations (50km-NEEM, Similar-NEEM) not included in the study (Leading-Edge Width at Raven, Summit Station and NEEM.
+Note: This data repository includes metrics (Trailing-Edge Slope, Riemann Sum Integral)  and locations (50km-NEEM, Similar-NEEM) not included in the study (Leading-Edge Width at Raven, Summit Station and NEEM.

 --------------------------------------------------------------------------------------------------